Interview: Hiroshi Kamiya on interacting with Koichi Yamadera as Dessler: “It was really good to perform together.”

 Describing a dialogue between two leading voice actors, Director Habara said, “Their interaction was really amazing.
 I saw the staff in the booth holding their breath.”

-It seems the change in Kiman was expressed in other ways besides the “performance” of an actor.
+It seems the change in Keyman was expressed in other ways besides the “performance” of an actor.

 “There is a theory in drama that you can say something by elevating an upper person to look down at a lower person from a bird’s-eye view.
-Since Kiman was basically a flat person to everyone, the camera angles often matched everyone’s eye level through Chapter 4.
-Some unprecedented angles of Kiman come out in Chapter 5.
-With shots that express his change of position, I think you will see a new image of Kiman.”
+Since Keyman was basically a flat person to everyone, the camera angles often matched everyone’s eye level through Chapter 4.
+Some unprecedented angles of Keyman come out in Chapter 5.
+With shots that express his change of position, I think you will see a new image of Keyman.”

-“Since a Kiman emerges that hasn’t been seen before, including through camera angles, I think you can look forward to how it will connect to future developments.”
+“Since a Keyman emerges that hasn’t been seen before, including through camera angles, I think you can look forward to how it will connect to future developments.”

 A highlight of Chapter 5 is the extravagant voice actors in the “Dessler family”?